 The next step would be to indicate the target audience for your push campaign.
 You can target your push campaign to a user segment you create on the fly (by clicking on “Create ad-hoc segment”) or use a previously saved user segment (from the list of pre-saved segments shown in the table), as shown below.

 If you choose to create an ad-hoc segment, you can now select a type of segment on which to base your push campaign.
 The target can be created either on the basis of past user behavior and/or user properties, or live (ongoing) user behavior (the latter is useful to send out real-time, triggered push campaigns).

 For instance, we can choose to create a live “Inaction within time” campaign that will target users as soon as they add a product to cart but do not finish transacting within 10 minutes, the golden window within which most users transact on our iOS and Android app platforms.

 On this basis, in the next step, here is how we would set up the “WHO”.
 You can choose to send this campaign to all users who qualify, or just a portion of the users who qualify, under “Campaign reach”.

-You can also further check the “Filter this stream based on these users’ past behavior/user properties” checkbox to filter by any past user behavior or user properties.
-For past behavior campaigns, you will also have an option to “Estimate Reach” to see how many users qualify for the campaign criteria and are reachable via mobile push as of now.
+You can also filter users their past user behavior or user properties.
+For past behavior campaigns, you will also have an option to calculate estimated reach to see how many users qualify for the campaign criteria and are reachable via mobile push as of now.